nivko1/Final-Project-Erlang-Basketball-Game/README.md

 Each successful hit is 2 points.

+The team with the highest total of points after the 4th quarter wins.

 # How To Use:

-1) Go to defineConsts.hrl file and change the values of the 4 computers according to your computers' names/Ip's.
+1) Go to defineConsts.hrl file and change the values of the 4 computers according to your computers' names/IP's.

 Example:

 If runnig on Single computer :

-		-define(COMPUTER_NAME1, 'local1@niv-VirtualBox').  --> 'niv-VirtualBox' is the computer's names need to be changed to the new computer's name.
+		-define(COMPUTER_NAME1, 'local1@niv-VirtualBox').  --> 'niv-VirtualBox' is the computer's name need to be changed to the new computer's name.

 If runnig on 5 different computers :

 		-define(COMPUTER_NAME1, 'local1@niv-VirtualBox').  --> 'niv-VirtualBox' is the computer's names need to be changed to the computer's IP address.

 2) Open 5 terminals: 5 on the same computer if you wish to run Single OR 1 on each computer if you wish to run as distributed (can also use ssh command and run 5 on same computer ).

+Open the terminal from the files folder.

 3) On 4 terminals run the next command : ( x = 1,2,3,4 )